pierr3/VectorAudio/README.md

 ### What is this green "Slurper" text/yellow "Datafile" text/red "No VATSIM data"

 VectorAudio uses two different ways to detect a connection to vatsim: the slurper and the datafile.
-If VectorAudio does not allow you to connect or does not detect your network connection, click the slurper text to switch to the datafile as fallback.
-If you already see a yellow "datafile" label in the top right, that means the slurper is not available.
+If you see a yellow "datafile" label in the top right, that means the slurper is not available.

 If you see a red "No VATSIM data", this most likely means that VATSIM servers are temporarily down.

+The status of available endpoints is refreshed every 15 minutes.

 ### Does VectorAudio support HF Simulation?